 Here’s why water conservation matters

 Every time we use less water at home, we’re helping reduce the overall demand on our municipal systems and groundwater reserves.
-That matters more than ever during droughts, heat waves, or high seasonal use, when supplies can be stretched thin.
-When neighborhoods conserve water collectively, it helps ensure there’s enough to go around — not just for households, but also for firefighters, hospitals, and essential services.
+That matters more than ever during droughts, heatwaves, or periods of high seasonal use, when supplies can be stretched thin.
+When neighborhoods conserve water collectively, it helps ensure there’s enough to go around, not just for households, but also for firefighters, hospitals, and essential services.
 In many areas, reducing household water use can even help prevent the need for restrictions or rationing.

 It Supports Ecosystems

-Freshwater ecosystems—rivers, lakes, wetlands, and underground aquifers—are some of the most biodiverse and fragile environments on the planet.
+Freshwater ecosystems, including rivers, lakes, wetlands, and underground aquifers, are among the most biodiverse and fragile environments on the planet.
 These natural systems rely on steady, balanced water flow to thrive.
-When water is over extracted for human use, it can lead to shrinking habitats, dried-up streams, and stressed plant and animal life.
+When water is over-extracted for human use, it can lead to shrinking habitats, dried-up streams, and stressed plant and animal life.
 By conserving water at home, we help maintain the natural rhythms of these ecosystems, supporting everything from migrating birds to local fish populations and pollinators that rely on healthy waterways.

 Water and energy are more connected than most people realize.
-It takes a lot of electricity to treat, pump, and heat water, from getting it to your tap to heating it for your shower.
-According to the Department of Energy, water-related energy use accounts for roughly 13% of household electricity in the U.S.3 So, when you conserve water, you’re also indirectly cutting down on energy use and reducing greenhouse gas emissions.
-It’s a double win for the planet — and your utility bill.
+It takes a significant amount of electricity to treat, pump, and heat water, from collecting it to your tap to heating it for your shower.
+According to the Department of Energy, water-related energy use accounts for approximately 13% of household electricity in the U.S.3 Therefore, when you conserve water, you’re also indirectly reducing energy use and lowering greenhouse gas emissions.
+It’s a double win for the planet and your utility bill.

-For context, over 2 billion people worldwide live in areas facing water stress4.
+For context, over 2 billion people worldwide live in areas facing water stress3.
 While one shorter shower won’t fix that overnight, millions of small changes can.

 How to Conserve Water at Home: 10 Everyday Habits